 Foundations Review / Secondary Admit Signup

-The signup for the Fall 2017 Foundations Review closed on 11/29/17 at 5pm.
-Please contact Prof. Bill Hosterman if you have any questions.
+The signup for the Winter 2018 Foundations Review closes on 4/4/2018 at 5pm.
+Please contact Associate Prof. Bill Hosterman if you have any questions.

 Foundations Review FAQ

 Art students who have completed their Foundations coursework must submit their work for the Foundations Review.
 If you are a transfer students, you must still bring that work for broader evaluation, including the work presented for credit evaluation.

 You are required to apply and participate in the Foundations Review during the semester in which your foundations classes will be completed.

 During the 10th week of the semester, go to the GVSU Department of Visual and Media Arts website and sign up online to participate in the review.
 You will receive an email confirmation of your signing up for the review.